Notiomastodon: Population structure and reproduction

+Like modern elephants, Notiomastodon is suggested to have lived in social family groups.
 The Águas de Araxá site is significant as it has one of the largest collections of Notiomastodon fossils.
 These are interpreted as the remains of a local population that was wiped out by a catastrophic event.
 According to dental studies, the group consisted of 14.9% juveniles (0 to 12 years of age), 23.0% near-adult individuals (13 to 24 years of age), and 62.1% of adult individuals (25 years of age and older).
 This last group can be broken down into 27.7% of middle-aged animals (25 to 36 years) and 17.2% of old (37 to 48 years) and senile (49 to 60 years) specimens.
 The large proportion of individuals over 37 years of age is notable, suggesting that there was a high survival rate in this group.
 Some of the adult animals suffered from pathological changes in their bones from Schmorl's nodes, osteomyelitis and osteoarthritis.
 These are evident in the vertebrae and long bones among others, and may be due to individual diseases.
 Osteomyelitis has also been diagnosed in Notiomastodon finds from other sites.
 The remains found at Águas de Araxá must have been exposed for a long time after their deposit.
 Not only did this allow dermestid beetles to bore into the bones, but there is also evidence of bite marks from large canids such as Protocyon.
 The gnawed bone marks are the result of carrion consumption, possibly caused by a period of food scarcity.
 Due to its size, Notiomastodon would hardly have natural enemies in life.
 Traces left by a large predator were also found on a skeleton from the Pilauco site in southern Chile.

 A study of the tusk of a male animal from the Santiago de Chile basin allowed the analysis of the last four years of its life by means of isotope and thin-section analyses.
 During this period, tusk appositional thickness increased by about 10 mm per year.
 This growth rate was found to be cyclical, slowing briefly in early summer with reduced tooth growth.
 The reduced growth is interpreted to correspond to the musth stage, a hormone-controlled phase that occurs annually in modern elephants and is characterized by a huge increase in testosterone.
 During the musth, males become extremely aggressive and battles for mating rights can ensue, sometimes with fatal consequences.
 An external feature is the increased flow of a secretion from the temporal gland.
 In the case of the animal from Santiago de Chile, growth abnormalities were partially linked to a change in diet.
 The individual's death took place relatively abruptly in early autumn.